-Well, you should create a company name to use for your freelance work as well.
+Well, you should to use for your freelance work as well.
 And no, you don’t need to go through the process of setting up a formal company to do that.
 Simply craft a company name and use it in descriptions of your freelance work.

 To properly highlight freelance work in your resume, you need to focus like a laser on your accomplishments.
 Every detail should be crafted to document the value you provided for your clients.